-Cyoria's train station was huge, a fact made obvious by the fact it was enclosed, making it look more like a giant tunnel.
-Actually, the station as a whole was even larger, because there were 4 more 'tunnels' like this one, plus all the support facilities.
+Cyoria's train station was huge, a fact made obvious by the fact that it was enclosed, making it look more like a giant tunnel.
+Actually, the station as a whole was even larger, because there were four more 'tunnels' like this one, plus all the support facilities.
 There was nothing like it anywhere in the world, and virtually everyone was stupefied the first time they saw it.
 Zorian was too, when he first disembarked here.
-The feeling of disorientation was amplified by the sheer amount of people that went through this terminal, whether they're passengers going in and out of Cyoria, workers inspecting the train and unloading luggage, newsboys shouting headlines, or homeless people begging for some change.
+The feeling of disorientation was amplified by the sheer number of people that went through this terminal, whether they were passengers going in and out of Cyoria, workers inspecting the train and unloading luggage, newsboys shouting headlines, or homeless people begging for some change.
 As far as he knew, this massive flow of people never really ceased, even at night, and this was a particularly busy day.

 He looked at the giant clock hanging from the ceiling and, finding out he had plenty of time, bought himself some bread from the nearby bakery and then set course for Cyoria's central plaza, intending to eat his newly acquired food while sitting on the edge of the fountain there.
 It was a nice place to relax.